 Students enrolled in any degree program at UHD who wish to take courses at another college or university, including any other university in the UH System, and apply the credits earned toward his degree, must have prior approval of the appropriate officer of the student’s degree program.
 Courses taken without such approval may not be counted toward the fulfillment of degree requirements.
 A student taking courses under these provisions is responsible for having his official transcript from the second institution, including any other university in the UH System forwarded to the registrar’s office at UHD and for requesting that an official evaluation of this transcript be made and reported to the appropriate officer of the student’s degree program

-Double Majors and Dual Degrees
+Simultaneous Majors and Second Degrees

-Students who will not be able to meet all of the requirements of one of the degrees or majors by the time of certification will be notified by the dean’s representative in their home college.
+Students who will not be able to meet all of the requirements of one of the simultaneous majors by the time of certification will be notified by the dean’s representative in their home college.
 At that point, such students have three options and must state the preferred option in writing to that representative:

 - to get certified in only the completed degree or major